 Tips for growing and caring for tomato plants, plus our favorite recipes come harvest time

-1 of 6Photo by Kimberley Navabpour; written by Julie Chai
+1 of6Photo by Ted Stefanski; written by Julie Chai

 Nothing beats the flavor of a ripe, homegrown tomato—it’s the pure essence of summer.
 And you can get plants in the ground as soon as the weather warms up in spring, after all danger of frost has passed.